-Manhunt under way after three killed in French Christmas market attack
+French police hunt Strasbourg Christmas market attacker

 “The hunt is continuing,” Deputy Interior Minister Laurent Nunez said on France Inter radio.
 Asked whether the suspect might have left France, he said: “That cannot be ruled out.”

+Police sources said some 600 members of the security forces were taking part in the manhunt.

-Nunez said it was believed that the attacker had been injured by security forces but that could not be confirmed.
+Nunez said it was believed that the attacker had been injured by security forces Tuesday night but that could not be confirmed.

-A Reuters witness saw police briefly seal of an area near Strasbourg cathedral, but the operation ended quickly.
+A Reuters witness saw police briefly seal off an area near Strasbourg cathedral early Wednesday morning, but the operation ended quickly.

 Nunez said the suspect had a police record and had been in jail several times, most recently at the end of 2015.
-He added the suspect had been monitored for religious radicalization.
+He added the suspect had been monitored for religious radicalization but he declined to comment on the motives for the attack.

 He also said police had searched the suspect’s home early on Tuesday, before the attack, during a homicide investigation.
 He said five people have been questioned as part of that investigation.